hyperledger/indy-hipe/text/cross-domain-messaging/README.md

 The sequence above requires there are at least three Agents within every domain, and there could be many more.
 However, what if there are only 2 or even 1 Agent in a domain?

-The HIPE requirement in those degenerate cases is that the DIDDoc still contain the same data (one endpoint, three public keys), and the domain implementation handles "Agents with multiple roles" use case.
-The DIDDoc could reuse the same key for different purposes, or recommended, could have an Agent with different keys for different purposes to mask the simplified Agent structure.
+The HIPE requirement in those degenerate cases is that the DIDDoc MUST contain the same data (one endpoint, three public keys), and so the implementation MUST handle this as an "Agents with multiple roles" use case.
+The DIDDoc SHOULD be implemented such that Agents have different keys for different purposes to mask the simplified Agent structure.

 ### Data Not Exposed